ivarref/mikkmokk-proxy/README.md

 ### Use the admin API to change defaults at runtime

-The admin API, running on port 7070 in this example, can be used to change the defaults headers for the runtime of the proxy.
+The admin API, running on port 7070 in this example, can be used to change the default headers for the runtime of the proxy.

 ```
 $ curl -XPOST -H 'x-mikkmokk-fail-before-percentage: 20' http://localhost:7070/api/v1/update